THE RED WAGON

 The day I handed that handle to Jesus

-and climbed into the back of the wagon —
+and climbed into the wagon instead of trying to drag it alone —

 A friend once described it this way.